1. ENERGY, ECONOMIC AND ELECTRICITY INFORMATION

 Within a market based energy system, and with severe constraints on the public purse, the Government aims to catalyse private sector investment in new infrastructure and in energy efficiency.

 The Energy Act provides for some of the key elements of the Coalition’s Programme for Government and its first Annual Energy Statement.

 The Act provides for a step-change in the provision of energy efficiency measures to homes and businesses, and makes improvements to our framework to enable and secure low-carbon energy supplies and fair competition in the energy markets.

-The Energy Bill 2012 will establish a legislative framework for delivering secure, affordable and low-carbon energy.
+The Energy Act 2013 establishes a legislative framework for delivering secure, affordable and low-carbon energy.
 At its core is the need to ensure that, as older power plants are taken offline (a fifth of current capacity within 10 years) and electricity demand continues to increase (it will double over the next 40 years), the UK remains able to generate enough energy to meet its needs.
 This requires significant investment in new infrastructure to be brought forward – over GBP 100 billion – and new schemes to be integrated, in order to ensure that this investment will contribute to the drive to meet renewables and decarbonisation targets.

-The cornerstone of this Bill, Electricity Market Reform, will include:
+The cornerstone of this Act, Electricity Market Reform, includes: